auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 Also, when the contacts list is retrieved, the presenter formats the data and sends it back to the view.
 It is also responsible for implementing the Add Contact module delegate.
 This means that the presenter will be notified when a new contact is added, format it and send it to the view.

 As you may have noticed, presenters might get large.
-When this happens, it is interesting to separate it in two modules: the presenter, which will only receives data and format it back to the view; and event handler, which will respond to interface events.
+When this happens, it is interesting to separate it in two pieces: the presenter, which will only receives data and format it back to the view; and event handler, which will respond to interface events.

 #### Entity

 This layer is similar to the Model layer in MVVM.
-In our contacts app, it is represented by the **Contact** class and its operator overloading functions.
+In our contacts app, it is represented by the Contact class and its operator overloading functions.
 Replace the **Contact.swift** file with the following code.

 ```swift
 import Foundation